-White lattice fence panels with pink flowers growing though to create a beautiful and dreamy wall.
+White lattice fence panels with pink flowers growing through to create a beautiful and dreamy wall.

 On old rustic lattice fence and gate provides a simple way to establish a perimeter.

-Lattice can me used to complete the top or in this case the bottom of any fence.
+The lattice can be used to complete the top or in this case the bottom of any fence.

 Adding lattice to the side wall of an archway or gate can easily complete your desired look and give room for ivy or flowers to grow.